jim-fuller/ADR/ADR - 0001 Choosing an RDS HIgh Availability Solution.md

 - Read replicas cannot serve db writes and have their own endpoints

 ### Migrate to Aurora RDS Service
-An Aurora cluster is typically used for both scalability and high availability and involves a richer topology than RDS.
+An Aurora cluster is typically used for both scalability and high availability and involves a richer topology than RDS Multi AZ for HA.
+It is a load balanced service.

 Pros:
-- Transparent failover
+- Transparent fast failover
 - is a highly distributed, high throughput database
--
+- Failover at all levels Region and under

 Cons:
+- Application [connection strings](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraPostgreSQL.BestPractices.html#AuroraPostgreSQL.BestPractices.FastFailover.Configuring.ConnectionString) must be configured for failover
+- More to port, more to learn

 #### Decision
-We will apply the RDS Multi AZ architecture to add high availability to our RDS production instances as it is the recommended best practice to adding HA to RDS.
+We will apply the RDS Multi AZ architecture to add high availability to our RDS production instances as it is the recommended best practice to adding HA to existing RDS instances.

 #### Consequences
-This section describes the resulting context, after applying the decision.
-All consequences should be listed here, not just the "positive" ones.
-A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.

-## Consequences
-* One ADR describes one significant decision for a specific project.
-It should be something that has an effect on how the rest of the project will run.
-* The consequences of one ADR are very likely to become the context for subsequent ADRs.
-This is also similar to Alexander's idea of a pattern language: the large-scale responses create spaces for the smaller scale to fit into.
-* Developers and project stakeholders can see the ADRs, even as the team composition changes over time.
-* The motivation behind previous decisions is visible for everyone, present and future.
-Nobody is left scratching their heads to understand, "What were they thinking?" and the time to change old decisions will be clear from changes in the project's context.
+TBD